-It can be downright confounding as you stand at the grocery store before the seafood counter to buy salmon and are confronted by gorgeous slabs of coral fish on ice, each with a different little sign crammed full of confusing and sometimes misleading marketing terms.
+It can be downright confounding as you stand at the seafood counter and are confronted by gorgeous slabs of coral salmon on ice, each with a different little sign crammed full of confusing and sometimes misleading marketing terms.
 Organic!
 Farm-raised!
 Wild-caught!
 Conventional!
-It’s enough to make you slink over to the chips aisle.
+It’s enough to make you quietly curse and slink over to the chips aisle.
 Before you resort to that, though check out the following cheat sheet, excerpted from author Diane Morgan’s eminently encyclopedic book Salmon: Everything You Need To Know.
-Then step back to to the seafood counter with confidence.–Renee Schettler Rossi
+Then step back to the seafood counter with confidence.–Renee Schettler

 All-Natural Farm-Raised Salmon or Environmentally Sustainable Salmon